SQLShark/ASDWPrecon/Labs/LAB_04/README.md

 This is schema on read so we need to state what the expected data should be as it is read.
 Polybase has some quirks, but as long as we have structured data we will be fine.
 If you need to clean the data to conform with Polybase's quirks, we recommend custom functions in Data Factory or to use Data Lake Analytics.

-You will need to amend
+You will need to amend the following.
 ```sql
 CREATE EXTERNAL DATA SOURCE Blob_person
 WITH (TYPE = HADOOP,